 Working on Reels videos?
 Here is everything to know about video formats, aspect ratio, and codecs for Instagram Reels.

-Back in 2020, when Tiktok was the hottest mobile app on both iOS and Android, Instagram announced Reels, a direct competitor to Tiktok.
+A couple of years back, when Tiktok was the hottest mobile app on both iOS and Android, Instagram announced Reels, a direct competitor to Tiktok.
 It made so much sense for Instagram to roll out this video service given how many people are using Instagram and Facebook (parent of Instagram).

 Reels is the same as Tiktok.
 It allows you to create fun videos and share them with your friends and anyone on Instagram.
 You can record and edit 15-second multi-clip videos with audio, special effects, and other creative tools available in the Reels editor.

 Instagram allows to share videos with your followers on the video feed.
 The Instagram community can find new Reels in the new space, Explore.
 That’s simple and intuitive.
 If you are about to create your new video for Reels and you are hesitant about the video output.
 Let’s jump into everything Reels.
 Go directly to the area of your interest from the menu below.

 How Reels work

 Instagram Reels is a straight-forward video sharing platform.
 In your Instagram account you can select Reels.
 Then you will see a variety of editing tools available to you on the left side of the screen.

 - Audio: you can search for songs to add to your video within the Instagram music library.

 - AR Effects: you can pick an effect from the effect gallery.
 By the way, the effects come from both Instagram and external creators.